headbase-app/headbase/packages/app/src/api/README.md

 # APIs
-This folder contains API services used by the core application UI and plugins.
+This folder contains internal and external services used by the application and plugins.
-These are vanilla javascript services which then integrate with platform-specific code to provide functionality.
+These are "vanilla" javascript services which are then separately integrated with framework-specific code.

-For this Electron application, the services integrate with each other and call `window.platformApi` which is exposed via Electron in `src/main` and `src/preload` for accessing the desktop file system, native OS integrations etc
+The naming convention pattern used is "<x>Service" for internal services and "<x>API" for services exposed to plugins.

 ## Reference
 - VaultsAPI